 "Had it been thy Lord's Will, they would all have believed, all who are on earth!
 Will you then compel mankind, against their will, to believe?!
 No soul can believe except by the Will of Allāh" (Qur'ān, 10:99-100).
-Quoting his forefathers, al-Ridha said, "Muslims said to the Messenger of Allāh "We wish you forced those whom you have conquered, O Messenger of Allāh, to accept Islam, so that our number would increase, and we would become stronger in the face of our enemies.'

-The Messenger of Allāh said, 'I am not going to meet Allāh, the Almighty and the Exalted, having invented an innovation which He did not command me to do, nor am I the type of person who forces others to do anything at all.'
+Quoting his forefathers, al-Ridha and said, "Muslims said to the Messenger of Allāh and , 'We wish you forced those whom you have conquered, O Messenger of Allāh, to accept Islam, so that our number would increase, and we would become stronger in the face of our enemies.'
+The Messenger of Allāh is said, 'I am not going to meet Allāh, the Almighty and the Exalted, having invented an innovation which He did not command me to do, nor am I the type of person who forces others to do anything at all.'
 It was then that this verse was revealed: 'Had it been thy Lord's Will, they would all have believed, all who are on earth,' by means of forcing them, or when they find no other choice while in this world just as those who believed only after seeing Allāh's might and retribution in the life after death.
-'If I do such a thing to them, they would not deserve any reward, but I wish they accept it out of their own choice rather than being forced to do so in order that they will deserve to be close to me and blessed through me, and they would remain in Paradise forever.'
+'If I do such a thing to them, they would not deserve any reward, but I wish they accept it out of their own choice rather than being forced to do so in order that they would remain in Paradise forever.'